boucadair/simple-ipfix-fixes/draft-boucla-opsawg-ipfix-fixes.md

 IANA is requested to update {{IANA-IPFIX}} for each of the IE entries listed in the following subsections.

 ## flowEndReason

+OLD
+: Description
+ : The reason for Flow termination.
+Values are listed in the flowEndReason registry.
+See https://www.iana.org/assignments/ipfix/ipfix.xhtml#ipfix-flow-

 * OLD:
    - Description: The reason for Flow termination.
 Values are listed in the flowEndReason registry.
 See https://www.iana.org/assignments/ipfix/ipfix.xhtml#ipfix-flow-end-reason.